needle-mirror/com.unity.netcode/Documentation~/rpcs.md

 For more information on the Job System see the Unity User Manual documentation on the [C# Job System](https://docs.unity3d.com/2019.3/Documentation/Manual/JobSystem.html).

 To make the system a bit more flexible, you can use the flow of creating an entity that contains specific netcode components such as
-`SendRpcCommandRequestComponent` and `ReceiveRpcCommandRequestComponent`, which this page outlines.
+`SendRpcCommandRequest` and `ReceiveRpcCommandRequest`, which this page outlines.

 ## Extend IRpcCommand